Indiana Guard Reserve: Purpose and missions

 The purpose of any state defense force is to provide the governor of a state with a viable military force in case National Guard forces for that state have been mobilized into federal active service.
 The Indiana Guard Reserve has prepared for several missions if the Indiana National Guard is federalized.

-Some of the missions performed by the INGR include:
+Some of the missions performed by the IGR include: